crossplane/crossplane/design/design-generic-references.md

     toFieldPath: "spec.forProvider.directoryArn"
 ```

-The advantage of this option is that it will allow composite resource to get
+The advantage of this option is that it will allow composite/managed resource to
-information from multiple resources to construct a single value, which is not
+get information from multiple resources to construct a single value, which is not
-possible today.
-However, it's questionable how much necessary this is since
+possible today in any way.
+However, it's questionable how necessary it is since
 we haven't seen many users reporting that they need this functionality.

 ## Future Considerations

 ### Transforms

-The retrieved value may not be in the form that's useful for the target resource
+The retrieved value may not be in the form that's useful for the referencer
-directly and may need some formatting.
-If we see a great need for that, we can
+resource directly and may need some formatting.
+If we see a great need for that,
-move the transforms from composition to Crossplane Runtime and use it in
+we can move the transforms from composition to Crossplane Runtime and reuse it
-`GenericReference` object as well.
+reference struct as well.

 ### More Limited RBAC

-Currently providers have access to all `Secret`s in the cluster.
+Currently, providers have access to all `Secret`s in the cluster.
 While this will
 provide a nice UX for generic reference users, it may not be desirable for security
 minded folks since it'd cause giving managed resource permission mean giving access
 to any `Secret` in the cluster.
 See [#2384](https://github.com/crossplane/crossplane/issues/2384).

+We can consider new settings in `Provider` or `ControllerConfig` to let users
+control this behavior with more granularity.